 PRIMANIMA Jumpstart

-The first part of the programme is a four-day, practice-oriented workshop held right before Primanima by Austrian artist Thomas Renoldner, Iranian artists Marzieh Emadi and Sina Saadat.
-Here the participants created a collaborative animation project, which was presented at the festival in the Major in Budaörs.
+The first part of the programme was a four-day, practice-oriented workshop held right before Primanima by experienced tutors and filmmakers from Vienna, Thomas Renoldner, Marzieh Emadi and Sina Saadat .
+Here the participants created a collaborative animation project, which was presented at the festival in the exhibition space of Major in Budaörs.
 The participants were also invited to the festival itself, where they had the opportunity to participate in screenings, forums, master classes and the festival's vibrant life.
 During the second half of the festival week, they could also consult a Hungarian animation filmmaker and dramaturg Árpád Hermán for their own animation film projects and present their individual works in group sessions.
 The young talents have the opportunity to build strong relationships with each other through the experience and will have 11 more monthly consultations to develop their scripts.
-Primanima's Jumpstart talent development programme is particularly unique in that participants receive long-term support after the practical workshop event.
+Primanima Jumpstart talent development programme is particularly unique in that participants receive long-term support after the practical workshop event.

-Our partners are also actively involved in the implementation of Jumpstart, which was launched at the 10th Primanima.
+Our partners are also actively involved in the implementation of Jumpstart 2022.
 We collaborate with prominent film and animation professional platforms in the Visegrad region.
-We have received great help from MOMAKIN in Poland, whose team enabled our participants to be invited to the 2022 ANIMARKT Stop Motion Forum, the CEE Animation Forum, who provided practical guidance on how to apply to the Forum, and StoryLab in Slovakia, who delegated one of our participants.
+We have received great help from MOMAKIN in Poland, whose team enabled our participants to be invited to the 2022 ANIMARKT Stop Motion Forum, we have collaborated with the CEE Animation Forum, who provided practical guidance on how to apply to their well known event, and we have the chance to work on our partnership with StoryLab in Slovakia, who delegated one of our participants.

-Creators mentored in this programme have wider access to other animation industry events in the region, as well as the chance to join existing and well-established regional networks.
+All in all, one of our main goal was to provide a wider access to the creators mentored in this programme other animation industry events in the Visegrad region, as well as the chance to join existing and well-established regional networks and promote international cooperation among them.

 Participants